 A customer persona is a partially fictional character meant to mirror the shared characteristics from data collected in a customer segment — an ideal customer, in other words.
-Researching real people leads marketers to put together a profile of interested “customers,” including giving them names and describing their hobbies, preferences, and motivations — as many details to round them out for sellers, marketers, anyone with a customer-facing role.
+Researching real people leads marketers to put together a profile of interested “customers,” including giving them names and describing their hobbies, preferences, and motivations — as many details to round them out for sellers, marketers, or anyone with a customer-facing role.
 Then, teams can personalize experiences to that persona in hopes of attracting real customers who match.
-Basically, personas add the emotional and behavioral components to a segment.
+Basically, personas add emotional and behavioral components to a segment.

 Building a customer persona

 So, let’s create a customer persona for a boutique — let’s call it Dolce & Banana — that sells high-end little black dresses (LBDs).
 The company panders to high-fashion houses, designers, and metropolitan socialites with cash to spare.
-When people buy dresses they like, it’s pretty common for them to come back for more, like this person:
+When people buy dresses they like, it’s common for them to come back for more, like this person: